pingcap/community/challenge-programs/challenge-program-season-2.md

 **Q3**: Can I invite PingCAP's internal employees to team up?

 **Answer**: Of course you can!
 We welcome our community members to team up with PingCAP employees.
-PingCAP members that participate in the program can only work on the challenge issues during non-working hours.
+If you don’t know any PingCAPers, shout out in the #tidb-challenge-program slack channel.
+However, please note that PingCAP members in your team can only work on the challenge issues during non-working hours.
 In order to ensure the fairness of the event, when the number of PingCAP employees accounts for more than 2/3 in a team, the team can only claim issues that are above the Hard level to challenge, and they will be marked a star team.
 A star team will not participate in the final points ranking, but still retain the right to redeem their challenge points.

 **Q4:** What if I don’t remember in which Repo have I earned 200 points?